Walter S. Mangold Award Nomination Process

 - The committee seeks to recognize those who go beyond local or regional limits to contribute on a national or international level to advancing the profession of environmental health.
 Committee members are looking for direct effects and documented results that occurred beyond local or state boundaries.

-- The judges, all former Mangold winners, look for high quality of work performed including information on how the nominee’s exceptional performance is shared with others and affects those around him/her, and how he/she has contributed in outstanding ways to improve the environmental health practice.
+- The judges, all former Mangold winners, look for a high quality of work performed including information on how the nominee’s exceptional performance is shared with others and affects those around him/her, and how he/she has contributed in outstanding ways to improve the environmental health practice.

 - Affiliates and nominating individuals are urged to focus on those activities and accomplishments in the nominee's career that are most salient and best exhibit his/her contributions to the environmental health profession in developing new programs and the acceptance of the programs by the individual’s peers in other venues.
 Particular attention should be given to the work of the individual as a mentor to others to help them in their professional growth.
 The emphasis must be on quality rather than quantity of contributions to the profession; however, a large quantity of quality work is to be commended.